brulejr/ramdisk-devtools/README.md

 Ensure that all files are owned by `root` with a group of `root`.
 Ensure that the `/etc/init.d/ramdisk*` files are executable only by user.

+> Install the *init.d* script into the boot process.
+For Ubuntu systems, this is accomplished by executing the following
+command:
+`update-rc.d ramdisk defaults`

 > Reboot in order to activate the RAM disk.

 ### Configuration